Ladies, are you thinking about getting your first gun? Awesome!

 What about a semi-automatic pistol?

-There is an overwhelming selection of semi-automatic pistols on the market…1911, polymer, striker fire, hammer fire, double action only, single action only, double action/single action, single stack, double stack, full size, compact, sub-compact, safety, no safety, .22 LR, .380 ACP, 9mm, .40 S&W, .45 ACP, and more.
+There is an overwhelming selection of semi-automatic pistols on the market…1911, polymer, striker fire, hammer fire, double action only, single action only, double action/single action, single stack, double stack, full size, compact, sub-compact, .22 LR, .380 ACP, 9mm, .40 S&W, .45 ACP, and more.
 Whew!

 Benefits of a semi-automatic pistol